 Whether you live in a rural area with lots of land around your own parcel, or an urban center where a lot abutting yours happens to be vacant, the appearance of a "For Sale" sign in front of that land might intrigue you.
 Is this an opportunity to enhance the value and appeal of your property by expanding your acreage?
 Let's look further into the practical and financial considerations of buying a vacant lot, including:

-Financial considerations aside, having undeveloped open space next to your home is likely to enhance the aesthetic appeal and value of your own property (assuming the lot is not a mine pit or an old dump).
+Financial considerations aside, having undeveloped open space next to your home is likely to enhance the aesthetic appeal and value of your own property (assuming the lot is not a toxin-filled mine pit or old dump).

-At the same time, you're buying protection against anything that another buyer of that land might later do with it, like building a monstrosity or starting a pig farm.
+At the same time, you're buying protection against anything that another buyer of that land might later do with it, like building a 20-story monstrosity or starting a pig farm.
 The benefit of forestalling such development is hard to quantify, but can be high.

 If you are living in an area where real estate prices have been increasing steadily and reliably, your purchase of the abutting property could be a sound investment, which will increase in value over the years.
-Moreover, you might be able to purchase the property at a price lower than its market value.
+Moreover, you might be able to purchase at a price lower than the property's market value.
 Unlike buying a home, you won't have to deal with tenants or upkeep of a structure.

-Check online with your town's assessors department or visit town hall to get the name, address, and telephone number of the owner of the land.
-Check with real estate information providers like Zillow and with area real estate brokers (not the listing broker!) to get a sense of the property's true market value.
+Check online with your town's assessor department or visit town hall to get the name, address, and telephone number of the owner of the land.
+Check with real estate information providers like Zillow and with area real estate brokers (not the listing broker, if any!) to get a sense of the property's true market value.